Preserving Black Churches: Guidelines and Eligibility

 • Grants from Preserving Black Churches may be used to fund up to 100% of the proposed project.

 • Matching funds are not required for the following funding categories: Capital Projects, Project Planning, Programming and Interpretation, and Organizational Capacity Building and Operations.
-Projects in these categories that are leveraging additional investments are strongly preferred.
+Projects in these categories that leverage additional investments are encouraged.

-• Matching funds are required for the Endowment & Financial Sustainability funding category.
-Existing funding received from the African American Cultural Heritage Action Fund's National Grant Program cannot be used as match for the African American Cultural Heritage Action Fund’s Preserving Black Churches Endowment & Financial Sustainability grants.
+• Matching funds are required for the Endowment and Financial Sustainability funding category.
+Existing funding received from the African American Cultural Heritage Action Fund's National Grant Program, Conserving Black Modernism and the HBCU Stewardship Initiative cannot be used as match for the African American Cultural Heritage Action Fund’s Preserving Black Churches Endowment and Financial Sustainability grants.

 Grant Conditions